BioITHackathons/fair-clinvar/README.md

 ## Self-evaluation
 How well does ClinVar data align with FAIR data principles?

 For each of the 15 FAIR principles, rate your dataset before and after your hackathon work.
+A rating of "1" is least FAIR; "5" is most FAIR.

 ### Findable
 > F1. (meta)data are assigned a globally unique and persistent identifier